France's Hollande nods to right on immigration, veils

 Piling more pressure on him, jobless claims rose for the 11th month running in March to hit their highest level since September 1999.

-Foreign commentators have criticized the presidential contenders for focusing too heavily on secondary domestic issues and not addressing issues like labor market flexibility.
+Foreign commentators have criticised the presidential contenders for focusing too heavily on secondary domestic issues and not addressing issues like labour market flexibility.

-Inside France, media debate remained centered on the new far-right pull of the election race.
+Inside France, media debate remained centred on the new far-right pull of the election race.
 On Thursday Sarkozy proposed changing the law to protect police who shoot suspects from criminal charges.

 Former prime minister Dominque de Villepin, a bitter foe of Sarkozy who failed to win the backing to run as an independent centre-rightist in the election, said the conservatives were going down a "path of no return".
 He said the hardline rhetoric was "a deadly poison that is threatening the right."